joshuaberetta/trend/README.md

 # Trend
 > Generating animations from GIS and node data

 This program generates animated gifs for a yearly and monthly period for each variable of interest.
-The output of the programme is both the frames from each year in the series and each month of the year in a png format and gifs that have stitched the individual frames together into a simple animation.
+The output of the programme consists of:
+ - Images for each year in the variable series in .png format
+ - Images for each month in the variable series in .png format
+ - Animations for the years and months for each variable in .gif format

 The input vaiables as well as some other minor tweaks can be configured in the `config.yaml` file.

-Here's an example output:
+Here's an example animation output:

 ![](examples/example_output.gif)